-With StreamWork, you can route single assets or entire batches through automated, multi-stage approval workflows—ensuring every stakeholder weighs in at the right time.
+With StreamWork, you can route individual files or entire batches of media through automated, multi-stage approval workflows—ensuring every stakeholder weighs in at the right time.

-Approval routing in StreamWork makes stakeholder sign-offs seamless.
-With just a few clicks, you can send a specific version of a creative asset through one or more approval stages.
-Choose who should review the asset and assign permissions—whether they can comment, leave a decision, or simply view the file—set a deadline, and let StreamWork automate the rest.
+Approval routing in StreamWork makes stakeholder sign-off seamless.
+With just a few clicks, you can send media through one or more approval stages.
+Choose who should review the file and assign permissions—whether they can comment, leave a decision, or simply view the media—set a deadline, and let StreamWork automate the rest.

 To get started with approval routing: